nierdz/ansible-role-nextcloud/docs/development.md

 Run `make install` this will create a python virtual environment and install everything needed inside it.
 With the help of `direnv` every time you go in this repository, the virtual environment is automatically loaded.

-Run `make mkcert` to create self signed certificates trusted by your browser.
+Run `make mkcert` to create self-signed certificates trusted by your browser.

 Edit your `/etc/hosts` to add `127.0.0.1	nextcloud.local`.